-We didn’t, but spied it from afar to the right of the main entrance as we were leaving the Parc de Florale in Paris.
+We didn’t, but spied it from afar to the right of the main entrance, as we were leaving the Parc Floral, in Paris.
 This post is a gallop to record images and thoughts before they dissipate into the fog of memory and all clarity is lost.

 To have the chance to revisit Paris in early May was a mixed blessing – a wonderful week of weather, as indeed we’d experienced when last there 10 years ago at this time of the year.
 But we left behind our own garden’s weeds exploding everywhere.
 Not such a problem in the drier Parisian climate.

-The first few days we returned to some of our favourite outdoor places to soak up the unbroken sunshine and rising temperatures.
+On the first few days, we returned to some of our favourite outdoor places, to soak up the unbroken sunshine and rising temperatures.
 Things were definitely looking up.
 And I marvelled at the images glimpsed by doing just that.
 Was this all part of the master plan, when the gardens were laid out decades ago?

-A stroll through the Parc de Andre Citroen and lunch on the way back captured equally great, though more contemporary, designs… But here the first sense of a city not entirely as comfortable as in the past…The huge water features, fountains and rills were largely drained, butyl liners ripped with Buddleia growing through – as with many gardens, some great ideas and available funding to set them up, but what happens with the passage of time, when the attrition of entropy takes hold on the maturing scene, and the initial enthusiasm for creating this urban green lung from a disused car factory has waned?
+A stroll through the Parc de Andre Citroen, and lunch on the way back, captured equally stunning, though more contemporary, designs.
+But here the first sense of a city not entirely as comfortable, as in the past.The huge water features, fountains and rills were largely drained, butyl liners ripped with Buddleia growing through – as with many gardens, some great ideas and available funding to set them up, but what happens with the passage of time, when the attrition of entropy takes hold on the maturing scene, and the initial enthusiasm for creating this urban green lung, from a disused car factory, has waned?

 How much longer before the giant Mairie de Paris balloon tethered at the Parc’s centre deflates, or blows away, and up, up, above the nearby Eifel Tower?
 Many of the restaurants said that their turnover was still 30% down on what they’d expect, following the 13/11/2015 terrorism, and the streets were indeed noticeably quieter.

-We even watched from our window seat in the excellent Bistrotters restaurant, 2 different street walkers in the space of an hour, canabilise an old discarded computer server – 1 for the hard drive, 1 for a metal side panel.
+We even watched from our window seat in the excellent Bistrotters restaurant, 2 different street walkers in the space of an hour, canabilise an old discarded computer server – one for the hard drive, one for a metal side panel.

-And so back to the Parc Florale de Paris, where the display beds which had been filled with Dahlias last autumn now featured blocks of Tulips, as far as the eye could see.
-Great for assessing height and colour variations, but, at least to my eye, lacking the wow factor of the previous 2 floral vignettes.
+And so back to the Parc Floral de Paris, where the display beds which had been filled with Dahlias last autumn now featured blocks of Tulips, as far as the eye could see.
+Great for assessing height and colour variations, but, at least to my eye, lacking the wow factor of the previous two floral vignettes.

-There had been much joint discussion as to whether we should revisit Monet’s Giverny garden (above photo and those below).
-10 years ago in identical conditions at the beginning of May it had been inspirational.
+There had been much joint discussion as to whether we should revisit Monet’s Giverny garden – the above photo and those below.
+10 years ago, in identical conditions at the beginning of May, it had been inspirational.
 A garden packed with intermingling flowers and simply heaving with insect life.
-A seminal moment in how we’ve thought about gardens as havens not just for busy people, but homes for bees, butterflies, flies and all the other life forms that can be encouraged if the right mix of nectar and pollen source flowers are planted.
+A seminal moment in how we’ve thought about gardens as havens not just for busy people, but homes for bees, butterflies, flies and all the other life forms that can be encouraged, if the right mix of nectar and pollen source flowers are planted.
 I wasn’t convinced a return would prove equally enjoyable, but was persuaded we should go.

-Knowing that we’d had a queue to get in, all those years ago, we’d booked garden tickets on line in advance and arrived at Gare St Lazare 30 minutes early to catch a train out to Vernon.
-We were not alone in being foiled by the automated ticket machines, which proved impossible to get to sell us return tickets.
+Knowing that we’d had a queue to get in, all those years ago, we’d booked garden tickets on line in advance, and arrived at Gare St Lazare 30 minutes early, to catch a train out to Vernon.
+We weren’t alone in being foiled by the automated ticket machines, which proved impossible to get to sell us return tickets.
 By the time we’d joined the long queue at the only manned ticket office, the moment was lost.
 Our train had left.
-So we bought train tickets for the following day…
+So we bought train tickets for the following day.

 In spite of another very hot day, she gamely agreed to the trek to Giverny, and after being disgorged from the train, I had a sinking feeling.
-4 coaches were filled with visitors, with even standing room taking to the door, then a short drive past 3 enormous river cruise ships moored up on the Seine’s banks at Vernon.
-A 20 minute traffic jam to get into the vastly expanded car park, and then joining an unbroken human trail snaking up to through the pretty village of Giverny to Monet’s garden at Clos Normande.
+4 coaches were filled with visitors, with even standing room down the coach aisle, to the door, then a short drive past 3 enormous river cruise ships moored up on the Seine’s banks at Vernon.
+A 20 minute traffic jam to get into the vastly expanded car park, and then joining an unbroken human trail snaking up to through the pretty village of Giverny, to Monet’s garden at Clos Normande.